MVM-FNAL/mvm-control/README.md

 ### Options

+  - Force the DTR bit on the serial port, if the board resets every time you issue a command, try forcing this high or low

+    `--force-dtr [0/1]`

   - Increase the verbosity of output

 	`-v / --verbose`

   - Specify the serial port to use

     `-p / --port <port>`

   - Print the version out and exit

 	`--version`